NCAR/wrf-python/doc/source/contrib.rst

 - Use 4 spaces for indentation, not tabs.
 - Use all capital letters for Fortran key words (e.g. IF, DO, REAL, INTENT)
 - Use all capital letters for Fortran intrinsics (e.g. MAX, MIN, SUM)
-- Use all capital letters for any PARAMETER constants.
+- Use all capital letters for any constants declared as PARAMETER (e.g. RD).
 - Use all lowercase letters for variables with '_' separting words (snake case).
-- Use all lowercase letters for functions and subroutines with '_' separting words (snake case).
+- Use all lowercase letters for functions and subroutines using '_' to separate words (snake case).
 - Declare your REAL variables as REAL(KIND=8), unless you really need 4-byte REALs for a specific reason.
 - Do not allocate any memory in your Fortran routine (e.g work arrays).
 We will use numpy arrays to manage all memory.
-Instead, declare your work array (or dynamic array) as an INOUT argument in your function signature.
+Instead, declare your work array (or dynamic array) as an INTENT(INOUT) argument in your function signature.
 - Avoid submitting code that uses global variables (other than for read only constants).
 All Fortran contributions must be threadsafe and have no side effects.
-- Place any computational constants in the wrf_constants module found in wrf_constants.f90 and use "USE wrf_constants, ONLY : YOUR_CONSTANT"
-  declaration in your function.
+- Place any computational constants in the wrf_constants module found in wrf_constants.f90 and put a "USE wrf_constants, ONLY : YOUR_CONSTANT" declaration in your function.
 - Please do not redefine constants already declared in wrf_constants.f90 (e.g. G, RD, RV, etc).
-Although the WRF model itself does not adhere to this, we are trying to be consistent with the constants used throughout this project.
+Although the WRF model itself does not adhere to this, we are trying to be consistent with the constants used throughout WRF-Python.
 - Do not put any STOP statements in your code to deal with errors.
 STOP statements will bring down the entire Python interpreter with it.
 Instead, add *errstat* and *errmsg* arguments to your function signature to tell Python about the error so it can throw an exception.
 See WETBULBCALC in wrf_rip_phys_routines.f90 for how this is handled.
-- Don't worry about adding OpenMP directives to your code if you are unfamiliar OpenMP, but feel free to do so if you are already familiar.
+- If you know how to use OpenMP directives, feel free to add them to your routine, but this is not required.

 Pull Requests